Consumer Information – Campus Security

 Students should not take their security for granted, especially at night.
 It is advisable to avoid unlit areas and to walk with a companion.
 If a student feels unsafe walking to his/her car in the evening, the security officer is available to accompany him/her.

-Students are encouraged to report any potential source of difficulty to either the building security officer or building supervisor.
-The security officer reports nightly to the Business Office.
+Students are encouraged to report any suspicious circumstances or potential source of difficulty to either the building security officer or Security Supervisor.
+The security officer reports nightly to the Security Supervisor.
 However, students are also encouraged to report difficulties if they arise.

 III.
 Enforcement of Policies

-Since UNH Law does not have a campus police force, UNH Law personnel are authorized to enforce campus security policies and to seek, when necessary, the assistance of the Concord Police Department or New Hampshire State Police.
+Since UNH School of Law does not have a sworn campus police force, UNH School of Law personnel are authorized to enforce campus security policies and to seek the assistance of the University of New Hampshire Police Department or Concord Police Department, when necessary.
 If outside law enforcement agencies have been called, they are authorized to enforce school policies and, as appropriate, federal, state, and local laws and ordinances.

 Each year students and new employees will receive information about safety and security policies.
-UNH Law will annually evaluate its security policies.
-Suggestions for improvement will be welcome from any member of the community and should be addressed to the Vice President for Finance.
+UNH School of Law will annually evaluate its security policies.
+Suggestions for improvement will be welcome from any member of the community and should be addressed to the Security Supervisor or Assistant Dean of Students.

 UNH Law will annually publish and distribute security policies and guidelines.
 If relevant additional publications are available, they will also be distributed.

 During the previous calendar year (2013), the following criminal offenses were reported to the local police:

 Burglary - 0

 There are no off-campus student organizations at UNH Law.